shayanaqvi/password-generator/README.md

 # Password generator
-A CLI utility that generates a passwords.
+A GUI utility that generates a passwords.
 It does not store any previously generated passwords.

 ## Usage
 1. Download this repository